mattkimber/cargopositor/README.md

 When using repeat with `n` of 0, you can allow truncation at edges by setting `"truncate": true` in the operation.
 This is useful when using repeat to generate textures.

+#### Mask Original

+When using repeat, you can set all voxels of the original object that are *not* part of the clip area to 255 by setting `mask_original` to `true`.
+This is useful for generating overlay sprites with GoRender, by rendering just the pixels which should be overlaid.

 #### Recolouring

 Recolouring is not an operation in itself but is supported by some of